deengames/blog/content/pages/about.md

 You can find our released games [on our website](http://deengames.com) or join our insider community on [Discord](https://discord.gg/frKXYtG).

-You can also join our [newsletter](https://www.getrevue.co/profile/deengames) and get access to all our past and present demos.
+You can also join our [newsletter](https://tinyletter.com/deengames) and get updates and notifications about all my current game projects.